-5213 Grade 9-10 5 pds/week/semester 1/2 credit technology education A-TEX I is recommended for students who are interested in enrolling in a career and technology program at the Parkside High School.
+1/2 credit technology education

+A-TEX I is recommended for students who are interested in enrolling in a career and technology program at the Parkside High School.
 Standards within the Foundations of Technology will be integrated within this course.
 This course is scheduled in conjunction with level I CTE courses and gives students an opportunity to explore four career areas.

 The course consists of classroom and laboratory experiences.
-At the end of the first semester, students will select one of the four areas to concentrate on for successful completion of a Maryland Approved CTE Completer Program.
+At the end of the first course, students will select one of the four areas to concentrate on for successful completion of a Maryland Approved CTE Completer Program.